-Capital projects funded by the ARRA related to construction, renovation and remodeling.

-- 4XX Special Revenue Funds.
+Capital projects funded by the ARRA related to construction, renovation and remodeling. - 4XX Special Revenue Funds.
 Special revenue funds are used to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects.
-Special revenue funds should not be used to account for resources held in trust for individuals, private organizations or other governments (GASB 54, ¶30).
+Special revenue funds should not be used to account for resources held in trust for individuals, private organizations or other governments.
 Florida school districts should disclose in the notes to the financial statements the purpose of each major special revenue fund, identifying which revenues and other resources are reported in each of those funds.
-Florida school districts should report federal categorical aid and food services as special revenue funds. - 410 Food Services. - 420 Other Federal Programs.
+Florida school districts should report federal categorical aid and food services as special revenue funds.

+- 410 Food Services. - Other Federal Programs.
 To report program revenues and expenditures for federal awards that are not federal economic stimulus programs administered through FDOE.
-If the school district receives subawards of federal economic stimulus programs from other entities, the subaward should be reported in this fund under revenue Account 3280, Federal Through Local.
-Report Race to the Top District Competition, which is based on the lessons learned from ARRA Race to the Top programs, in this fund. - 430 Federal Economic Stimulus Programs.
-Select federal funds to be disbursed through the state and received as federal-direct grants.
-Due to the unprecedented scope and importance of these federal programs, these special revenue funds are subject to additional and more rigorous reporting requirements than normally apply to other federal programs.
-The federal grants that fall under this special revenue grouping include the ARRA grants and the Race to the Top grant. - 432 Targeted American Recovery and Reinvestment Act Stimulus Funds.
-Stimulus funds targeted for specific programs, including Title I and Individuals with Disabilities Education Act (IDEA). - Other American Recovery and Reinvestment Act Stimulus Grants.

-Stimulus funds provided for other purposes.
-These funds may be disbursed through the state or received as federal-direct grants. - American Recovery and Reinvestment Act Race to the Top.
-Stimulus grant awarded to Florida to advance reforms around four specific areas, which are 1) adopting standards and assessments that prepare students to succeed in college and the workplace; 2) building data systems that measure student growth and success, and inform teachers and principals about how they can improve instruction; 3) recruiting, developing, rewarding and retaining effective teachers and principals; and 4) turning around lowest-achieving schools. - 491-499 Miscellaneous Special Revenue.
-Prior to GASB 34, accounting for public purpose trust funds was reported in the Expendable Trust Fund.
-Under GASB 34, those same transactions are recorded in the Special Revenue Funds.
-GASB 34 found the nature and purpose of the expendable trust fund to be sufficiently compatible with the definition of Special Revenue Funds to reclassify those funds for external reporting purposes.
-The Miscellaneous Special Revenue Fund reports the funds in this manner to reflect the resources that can be used by the school board to support its governmental and business-type activities and avoid overstating the fiduciary funds.
+If the school district receives subawards of federal economic stimulus programs from other entities, the subaward should be reported in this fund under revenue Account 3280, Federal Through Local. - 441 CARES Act Elementary and Secondary School Emergency Relief (ESSER).
+Federal Coronavirus Aid, Relief, and Economic Security (CARES) Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on elementary and secondary schools. - Other CARES Act Relief (Including GEER).
+Federal CARES Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - 443 CRRSA Act ESSER (ESSER II).
+Federal Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on elementary and secondary schools. - Other CRRSA Act Relief (Including GEER II).
+Federal CRRSA Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - 445 ARP Act ESSER.
+Federal American Rescue Plan (ARP) Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on elementary and secondary schools. - Other ARP Act Relief.
+Federal ARP Act funding provided through the state as emergency relief to school districts to address the impact of COVID-19 on K-12 education, workforce education and voluntary prekindergarten education. - 491-499 Miscellaneous Special Revenue.
+Funds are reported in the Miscellaneous Special Revenue Funds to reflect the resources that can be used by the school board to support its governmental and business-type activities and avoid overstating the fiduciary funds.
 The funds held in each Special Revenue Fund are restricted to a specific purpose.
+Following implementation of GASB 84, Fiduciary Activities, assets held by school districts and not reported in fiduciary funds should be reported in Miscellaneous Special Revenue funds.
+School districts are strongly encouraged to establish policies and procedures regarding administrative involvement or direct financial involvement over such funds.